jaredly/j3/Roadmap.md

 - [ ] store.update ... should we add .. the selection, to all thigns?

+- [ ] BUG there's a weird thing where layout switchings wrapping weirdly.
+I'm not sure why.

 so ... when hot reloading, we're not